 This is why several campus libraries now have light therapy stations.
 Ask library staff to direct you to the light therapy options nearest you.

-Connect with self-help organizations.
-Canadian Mental Health Association is a great place to start.
+If you need support or want to learn more about your mental health, connecting with community organizations like Canadian Mental Health Association is a great place to start.

 If you experience difficulties with: